d1jared/password-hash-service/README.md

 * The service status data is very limited.
 The status should include: P95 and P99 times, memory usage/stress, cpu usage/stress.

+* Life is to be enjoyed.

 # Endpoints

 ## POST hash/

 Create a new password hash.

-The service will return immediately, but the hash will not be available for 5 secs (yes, this is unusual, but it was a requirement for the coding assignment.)
+The service will return immediately, but the hash will not be available for 5 secs (yes, this is unusual, but it was a requirement for the coding exercise).
+The service returns the identifier of the hash that can be fetched using the GET endpoint below.

 ### Example
 ```